InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 Explains why this is the right solution; using totally different words WHY this solution balances these forces and this context to solve this problem.
 Can expand on what-if's or theories.

+It creates a dynamic and extendable single source of truth for repositories to capture, visualize and act on source code repositories across your organization.
+That helps to create awareness and focus efforts on the right direction.
+The source code maturity framework helps teams to understand the value of intentional explicit policies on how to manage source code.
+It helps to create both continuous improvement cycles and references within your organization of what others are doing.

 ## Known Instances (optional)

 Where has this been seen before?
 Helps to reinforce that this is a REAL pattern and that you match the context.